Mahmood Farooqui

 Mahmood Farooqui is an Indian writer, performer and director.
 He specializes in a type of story-telling known as Dastangoi.
 Farooqui along with his uncle Shamsur Rahman Faruqi, noted Urdu poet and literary critic, revived Dastangoi, the ancient art of Urdu story telling.
-He was awarded the Ustad Bismillah Khan Yuva Pursakar in 2010 for it.
+He was awarded the Ustad Bismillah Khan Yuva Puraskar in 2010 for it.

 His book Besieged: voices from Delhi 1857 was awarded the Ramnath Goenka for the best Non-fiction book of the year.
 This book is a translation of mutiny papers providing a glimpse into the lives of ordinary people who found themselves stuck during the revolt of 1857.
 He was also a researcher for The Last Mughal, a book by William Dalrymple.

 In August 2016 he was found guilty of rape by a lower court, but in September 2017 he was acquitted by the Delhi High Court.
 The High Court judgment was later upheld by the Supreme Court.

 Education

-Farooqui completed his schooling from The Doon School and went on to read History at St. Stephen's College, Delhi.
-He was awarded a Rhodes Scholarship to read History at St. Peter's College, University of Oxford.
+Farooqui completed his schooling from The Doon School and went on to read history at St. Stephen's College, Delhi.
+He was awarded a Rhodes Scholarship to read history at St. Peter's College, University of Oxford.